The number of Kansas residents changing their gender jumped 300% before a new law began

 “There was a big push … to try and help people get their gender marker changed before July 1,” said Taryn Jones, vice chair and lobbyist for the LGBTQ+ rights group Equality Kansas.

-An average of 58 Kansas residents a month have changed their birth certificates so far this year, or 334% more than the average of 13 a month from July 2019 through 2022, according to state health department figures released this week.
-Since July 2019, more than 900 people have changed their birth certificates, but almost 350 of those, or 38%, did it this year as the Republican-controlled Legislature debated and then passed the new law.
+An average of 58 Kansas residents a month have changed their birth certificates so far this year, compared to an average of 13 from July 2019 through 2022, according to state health department figures released this week.

 The state motor vehicle department reported this week that 161 people have changed their gender identity on their driver’s licenses so far this year, an average of 27 a month.
-That’s an increase of 384% over the average of 5 1/2 per month from July 2019 through 2022.
-Almost 400 people have changed their driver’s licenses since July 2019.
+That’s compared to an average of 5 1/2 per month from July 2019 through 2022.

-According to the state’s data, 126, or 78% of the changes in gender on driver’s licenses came in May and June, after lawmakers overrode Kelly’s veto.
+According to the state’s data, nearly 80% of the changes in gender on driver’s licenses came in May and June, after lawmakers overrode Kelly’s veto.

 Some birth certificates have been changed by health care providers who incorrectly recorded the sex assigned a baby at birth.
 Others were for babies born with intersex conditions, such as ambiguous genitals, who were not initially assigned a sex at birth but had their parents later choose one for them.